Network connectivity in the Microsoft 365 Admin Center (preview)

 When you first navigate to the network performance page, you will see an overview pane containing a map of global network performance, a network assessment scoped to the entire tenant, and a list of current issues.
 From the overview, you can drill down to view specific network performance metrics and issues by location.
 For more information, see Network performance overview in the Microsoft 365 Admin Center.

 You may be asked to join the public preview for this feature on behalf of your organization.
-Acceptance usually happened immediately and then you will see the network connectivity page.
+Acceptance usually happens immediately, after which you would see the network connectivity page.

-On navigating to the network connectivity page, you will see an overview pane containing a map of global network performance, a network assessment scoped to the entire tenant, and a list of current issues.
-To access this page you must be an administrator for the organization within Microsoft 365.
+On navigating to the network connectivity page, you will see an overview pane containing a map of global network performance, a network assessment scoped to the entire tenant, percentage of your users working remotely vs onsite, and a list of current issues to take action on or to research further.
+To access this page, you must be an administrator for the organization within Microsoft 365.
 The Report Reader administrative role will have read access to this information.
 To configure locations and other elements of network connectivity an administrator must be part of a server administrator role such as the Service support admin role.
 From the overview, you can drill down to view specific network performance metrics and issues by location.
-For more information, see Network connectivity overview in the Microsoft 365 Admin Center.

 Pre-requisites for network connectivity assessments to appear